gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 For executing, just press the button _confirm_.

 If you are executing the second transaction with a lower gasPrice than the first one, then you can sign it immediately.
 Otherwise, you should wait until the first one is mined.
-This works as the gas price usually determines the mining order of the transaction.
+This works in most cases, as the gas price usually determines the mining order of the transaction.

 Congrats!
 You just provided liquidity and have a chance to earn some passive income if the prices are moving and returning back to your initial `currentPrice`.